marcgg/marcgg.github.com/_posts/2014-04-28-frame-based-layout-bad-code.md

 blog: true
 category: blog
 tag: Dev
-socialmediapreview: "Frames from the Past
+socialmediapreview: "Frames from the Past"
 ---

 I've been writing code for a while.
 I started with QBasic when I was a kid and the two things I remember from